2026 Inclusion Camp FAQs

 Legacy Harlem Site is located at 127 West 127th Street between Lenox Ave and Seventh Avenue in Manhattan.
 The camp entrance is on 128th between Lenox and 7th Ave.
 Dismissal doors are on 128th Street and Lenox.

-What is the cost, and are scholarships available?
+What is the Cost?

 Program FAQ